kuldeepsharma1/cyber-honey-pot/UserManual.md

 USERS_RCD:users.json
 ```

-Rename the user credential file `src/modbusPlcEmulator/users_template.json` to  `src/modbusPlcEmulator/users.json`.
+- Rename the user credential file `src/modbusPlcEmulator/users_template.json` to `src/modbusPlcEmulator/users.json`.

-Run the modbus PLC emulator program with cmd `sudo python3 modbusPlcApp.py` , then in the honey pot network open URL http://172.23.155.209:5001 to check whether the monitor hub online as shown below:
+- Run the Modbus PLC emulator program with command `sudo python3 modbusPlcApp.py`
+- Open a browser in the honeypot network and visit **[http://172.23.155.209:5001](http://172.23.155.209:5001/)** to verify that the emulator's web interface is online, as shown below:

 ![](doc/img/um/um_s06.png)

-Then go to the monitor hub to check whether the PLC emulator has registered in the monitor hub through the orchestration network as shown below:
+- Then access the monitor hub through the orchestration network and confirm that the PLC emulator has registered successfully, as shown below:

 ![](doc/img/um/um_s07.png)